 Food Objective for This Year’s Visit!

 When I visited Geylang Serai Bazaar last year, I was still groping about for the right (and efficient) way to do my festive light-up posts.
 No thanks to that, I was obsessed with taking pictures with my then Nikon D7000.
-I think I ended up buying from just two of the food stalls.
+I think I ended up only buying from two food stalls.

 Not going to happen this year.
 While food isn’t one of my major blogging niche, I’m determined to stuff more down this year.
 My LG G6 has also been behaving admirably, so this year I wouldn’t have to queue and eat with a chunk of magnesium alloy dangling before me.
 In other words, it’s time to feast

 (I.E. More food shots this year.
 I’m verbose, am I not?)

 Yikes!
 Three things happened on arrival.

-Secondly, I got my dates wrong, of all possible mistakes.
-While the Ramadan bazaar and festive lights began on May 12, Ramadan itself doesn’t start till May 15 i.e. the day after my visit.
+Thirdly, I got my dates wrong, of all possible mistakes.
+While the Ramadan bazaar and festive lights began on May 12, Ramadan itself doesn’t start till May 15, i.e., the day after my visit.
 Likely because of this, many stalls were still in the process of setting up; carpenters were literally sawing away when I stepped in.

 Geylang Serai Bazaar 2018 Food & Drinks!

 The emphasis this year seems to be on cheese.
 Exotic drinks served in huge cups and buckets too.
 As for me, I bought a Thai green milk tea and man, it lasted me the entire visit.

 Satiated after two hours about the food stalls, I found a corner to sit at and patiently awaited nightfall.
 Probably because most visitors were then queuing for food, it was quite easy for me to snap early evening pictures of the illuminations.
 Some of the areas I wandered into were nearly empty.